guisfco/integration-test/README.md

-# Travis and SonarQube integration
+# Travis and SonarQube Integration

-This project was created just to know how [Travis](https://travis-ci.com/) and [SonarQube](https://www.sonarqube.org/) works.
+This project was created just to know how [Travis](https://travis-ci.com/) and [SonarQube](https://www.sonarqube.org/) integration works.

 ### Travis Status